guopeng-jiang/gaussian-splatting-Windows/README.md

-# Windows Installation Tutorial For Gaussian Splatting
+# 3D Gaussian Splatting on Windows: A Definitive Anaconda Setup Guide
-This is a Windows tutorial for NVIDIA GPUs for running 3D Gaussian Splatting, but made convenenient with pinokio✨
+This is a Windows tutorial for NVIDIA GPUs for running 3D Gaussian Splatting.
+This guide provides a clear, step-by-step process for setting up the original **3D Gaussian Splatting** project on a modern **Windows 10/11** machine using the **Anaconda distribution**.

-Keep in mind this tutorial is simplified!
-For more parameters and customizations, please refer to the original documentation (below).
+It is specifically designed to overcome common compilation and environment compatibility issues.

 | **Total file size** | **7GB** |
 |---|---|